scloud19/SECipedia/AWS/EC2.md

 				Shutdown behavior (Stop or Terminate)
 					When you shutdown the instance, AWS can stop it (and the instance will persist) or terminate (the instance is deleted)

+					If you're doing a 'shutdown -h' in linux
+						State defaults to
+							'stop'
+								if using an EBS volume for root
+							'terminate'
+								if using an instance-store root device

+					You will not be charged when instances are in these states.

+					Stopped state
+						All EBS volumes remain attached

+						In this state, you can attach or detach EBS volumes, create an AMI, change the kernel, RAM, instance type.

+					Terminated state
+						Attached EBS volumes are deleted unless the volume's deleteOnTermination attr is set to false.

+						The instance itself is deleted.

 				Advanced Details
 					Are bootstrap scripts that will be run in your EC2 instance when the instance is created